Asociality: In human evolution and anthropology

-Scientific research suggests that asocial traits in human behavior, personality and cognition may have several useful evolutionary benefits: Introverted, aloof traits can protect an individual from impulsive and dangerous social situations because of reduced impulsivity and reward.
-Frequent voluntary seclusion stimulates creativity and can give people time to think, work, reflect and see useful patterns more easily.
+Scientific research suggests that asocial traits in human behavior, personality, and cognition may have several useful evolutionary benefits.
+Traits of introversion and aloofness can protect an individual from impulsive and dangerous social situations because of reduced impulsivity and reward.
+Frequent voluntary seclusion stimulates creativity and can give the individual time to think, work, reflect, and see useful patterns more easily.

 Research indicates the social and analytical functions of the brain function in a mutually exclusive way.
-With this in mind, researchers posit that people who devoted less time or interest to socialization used the analytical part of the brain more frequently and thereby were often responsible for devising hunting strategies, creating tools and spotting useful patterns in the environment in general for both their own safety and the safety of the group.
+With this in mind, researchers posit that people who devoted less time or interest to socialization used the analytical part of the brain more frequently and thereby were often responsible for devising hunting strategies, creating tools, and spotting useful patterns in the environment in general for both their own safety and the safety of the group.

-Imitation and social learning have been confirmed to be potentially limiting and maladaptive in animal and human populations: When social learning overrides personal experience (asocial learning) negative effects can be observed such as the inability to seek or pick the most efficient way to accomplish a task and a resulting inflexibility to changing environments.
-Individuals who are less receptible, motivated and interested in sociability are likely less affected by or sensible to socially imitated information and faster to notice and react to changes in the environment, to rigidly hold onto their own observations and consequently to not imitate a maladaptive behavior through social learning.
-These behaviors, including deficits in imitative behavior, have been observed in those with autism spectrum disorders and introverts, and are correlated with the personality traits of neuroticism and disagreeableness.
+Imitation and social learning have been confirmed to be potentially limiting and maladaptive in animal and human populations.
+When social learning overrides personal experience (asocial learning), negative effects can be observed such as the inability to seek or pick the most efficient way to accomplish a task and a resulting inflexibility to changing environments.
+Individuals who are less receptible, motivated, and interested in sociability are likely less affected by or sensible to socially imitated information and faster to notice and react to changes in the environment, essentially holding onto their own observations in a rigid manner and, consequently, not imitating a maladaptive behavior through social learning.
+These behaviors, including deficits in imitative behavior, have been observed in individuals with autism spectrum disorders and introverts, and are correlated with the personality traits of neuroticism and disagreeableness.

 The benefits of this behavior for the individual and their kin caused it to be preserved in part of the human population.
-The usefulness for acute senses, novel discoveries, and critical analytical thought may have culminated in the preservation of the suspected genetic factors of autism and introversion itself due to their increased cognitive, sensorial and analytical awareness.
+The usefulness for acute senses, novel discoveries, and critical analytical thought may have culminated in the preservation of the suspected genetic factors of autism and introversion itself due to their increased cognitive, sensorial, and analytical awareness.